menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 You can edit, delete or disable existing DHCP Scope Policies.
 You can also change the order of DHCP scope policies.

-1. In the Scope List, right-click a scope that is stored on a Windows 2012 DHCP server and, from the shortcut menu, select Manage Policies.
-The DHCP Scope Policy Management dialog box displays.
+1. In the *Scope List*, right-click a scope that is stored on a Windows 2012 DHCP server and, from the shortcut menu, select :guilabel:`Manage Policies`.
+The *DHCP Scope Policy Management* dialog box displays.

 2. Select the DHCP Policy you want to work with by clicking it in the list of DHCP Policies.

-  * To edit the policy, click the Edit button.
+  * To edit the policy, click the :guilabel:`Edit` button.

-  * To delete the policy, click the Delete button.
+  * To delete the policy, click the :guilabel:`Delete` button.

-  * To disable the policy, click the Disable button.
+  * To disable the policy, click the :guilabel:`Disable` button.
 If the policy is already disabled, the button text shows Enable.
 To enable the policy, click the button.

-  * To move the policy up or down in the list of DHCP Policies, click the Move Up or Move Down button.
+  * To move the policy up or down in the list of DHCP Policies, click the :guilabel:`Move Up` or :guilabel:`Move Down` button.

-3. When you have completed your changes, click the Close button.
+3. When you have completed your changes, click the :guilabel:`Close` button.

 Other Functions
 ---------------

 At any time, you can modify the properties for a scope.
-Simply locate the item, right-click and from the shortcut menu select Properties.
+Simply locate the item, right-click and from the shortcut menu select :guilabel:`Properties`.
 When a scope is opened, the system displays one tab for each server on which the scope is defined.
 For split scopes, the scope contents can be examined individually on each server.

-In addition to the tabs displaying individual scope contents on each server, the DHCP scope dialog contains an Overview and Statistics tab, with a graphical overview of the scope contents, as well as statistics on pool utilization on all servers.
+In addition to the tabs displaying individual scope contents on each server, the DHCP scope dialog contains an *Overview* and *Statistics* tab, with a graphical overview of the scope contents, as well as statistics on pool utilization on all servers.

 For each DHCP server containing the scope, there is a bar depicting the placement of reservations, pools, and exclude ranges in different colors.